kcarlton55/bomcheck/README.md

 `pip install bomcheck`

 ## **Compared BOMs come from Excel files**
-The name of a file containing a BOM from the CAD program has the syntax:
+The name of a file containing a BOM that comes from a CAD program must have the
-`PartNumberOfBOM_sw.xlsx`.
-That is, names like 0399-2344-005_sw.xlsx,
-093352_sw.xlsx, and 35K2445_sw.xlsx are all legitimate file names.
+syntax: `PartNumberOfBOM_sw.xlsx`.
+That is, names like 0399-2344-005_sw.xlsx, 093352_sw.xlsx, and 35K2445_sw.xlsx are all legitimate file names.
 The names of the files from the ERP program have the same syntax, but instead end with `_sl.xlsx`.
 Thus the names will look like 0399-2344-005_sl.xlsx,